-(3) Unless the PAA provides a waiver on the basis that the Project is not otherwise financially feasible, not less than twenty-five percent (25%) of rental dwelling units constructed in a Project containing rental units must be Affordable Rental Units pursuant to M.G.L.
+- (c) Unless the PAA provides a waiver on the basis that the Project is not otherwise financially feasible, not less than twenty-five percent (25%) of rental dwelling units constructed in a Project containing rental units must be Affordable Rental Units pursuant to M.G.L.
 Chapter 40R.
-For purposes of calculating the number of units
+For purposes of calculating the number of units of Affordable Housing required within a Project, any fractional unit shall be deemed to constitute a whole unit.
+A Project shall not be segmented to evade the Affordability threshold set forth above. - (d) Across all project sizes, whether ownership or rental, not less than eight percent (8%) of all units shall be made affordable to eligible applicants at sixty percent

-- of Affordable Housing required within a Project, any fractional unit shall be deemed to constitute a whole unit. - (4) Across all Projects containing at least 13 residential units, whether ownership or rental, not less than eight percent (8%) of all units shall be made affordable to eligible applicants at or below sixty percent (60%) AMI and the balance of the affordable units shall be restricted to eligible applicants at or below eighty percent (80%) AMI. - B. Monitoring Agent.
+- (60)% AMI and the balance of the affordable units shall be restricted to eligible applicants at eighty percent (80%) AMI. - (2) Monitoring Agent.
 The Lancaster Affordable Housing Trust, or its designee, shall be the Monitoring Agent designated by the Lancaster Select Board ("designating official").
-In a case where the Monitoring Agent cannot adequately carry out its administrative duties, upon certification of this fact by the Select Board or by DHCD such duties shall devolve to and thereafter be administered by a qualified housing entity designated by the Select Board.
-In any event, such Monitoring Agent shall ensure the following, both prior to issuance of a Building Permit for a Project within the NL-SGOD, and on a continuing basis thereafter, as the case may be: - (1) Prices of Affordable Homeownership Units are properly computed; rental amounts of Affordable Rental Units are properly computed; - (2) Income eligibility of households applying for Affordable Housing is properly and reliably determined; - (3) The AFHMP conforms to all requirements, has been approved by DHCD specifically with regard to conformance with M.G.L.
-Chapter 40R and 760 CMR 59.00, and is properly administered; - (4) Sales and rentals are made to Eligible Households chosen in accordance with the AFHMP with appropriate unit size for each household being properly determined and proper preference being given; and - (5) Affordable Housing Restrictions meeting the requirements of this section are approved by DHCD specifically with regard to conformance with M.G.L.
-Chapter 40R and 760 CMR 59.00, recorded with the Worcester Registry of Deeds. - C. Submission Requirements.
-As part of any application for Plan Approval for a Project within the NL-SGOD submitted under Sections 220-93 through 220-96, the Applicant must submit the following documents to the PAA and the Monitoring Agent: - (1) Evidence that the Project complies with the cost and eligibility requirements of Section 220-89D; - (2) Project plans that demonstrate compliance with the requirements of Section 220-89E; and - (3) A form of Affordable Housing Restriction that satisfies the requirements of Section 220-89F.
+In a case where the Monitoring Agent cannot adequately carry out its administrative duties, upon certification of this fact by the designating official or by DHCD such duties shall devolve to and thereafter be administered by a qualified housing entity designated by the designating official.
+In any event, such Monitoring Agent shall ensure the following, both prior to issuance of a Building Permit for a Project within the NL-SGOD, and on a continuing basis thereafter, as the case may be: - (a) Prices of Affordable Homeownership Units are properly computed; rental amounts of Affordable Rental Units are properly computed; - (b) Income eligibility of households applying for Affordable Housing is properly and reliably determined; - (c) The housing marketing and resident selection plan conform to all requirements, have been approved by DHCD specifically with regard to conformance with M.G.L.
+Chapter 40R and 760 CMR 59.00, and are properly administered; - (d) Sales and rentals are made to Eligible Households chosen in accordance with the housing marketing and resident selection plan with appropriate unit size for each household being properly determined and proper preference being given; and - (e) Affordable Housing Restrictions meeting the requirements of this section are approved by DHCD specifically with regard to conformance with M.G.L.
+Chapter 40R and 760 CMR 59.00, recorded with the Worcester Registry of Deeds. - (3) Submission Requirements.
+As part of any application for Plan Approval for a Project within the NL-SGOD submitted under Sections H through K (or, for Projects not requiring Plan Approval, prior to submission of any application for a Building Permit), the Applicant must submit the following documents to the PAA and the Monitoring Agent: - (a) Evidence that the Project complies with the cost and eligibility requirements of Section E.(4); - (b) Project plans that demonstrate compliance with the requirements of Section E.(5); and - (c) A form of Affordable Housing Restriction that satisfies the requirements of Section E.(6).